VHP4Safety/cloud/docs/catalog.md

 ## DECIMER

-Online service to extract chemical structures from PDFs and images. [[more info](service/decimer.md)]
+An online service to extract chemical structures from PDF-formatted files and images. [[more info](service/decimer.md)]

 -------------------------------------------------------------------------------